Frequently Asked Questions

 - Does the product contain hazardous substances?
-We scored the safety of all the ingredients listed on the labels, websites and worker safety documents for the 2,000 cleaning products under review.
+We scored the hazard of all the ingredients listed on the labels, websites and worker safety documents for the 2,000 cleaning products under review.
 We considered the credibility of the data sources, the comprehensiveness of the information and the severity of the health and environmental effects associated with these substances.
-We combined this information using EWG-developed scoring algorithms to produce a hazard/safety score for each ingredient.
-We combined the scores of each substance in a product to calculate the product’s overall ingredient hazard/safety score.
+We combined this information using EWG-developed scoring algorithms to produce a hazard score for each ingredient.
+We combined the scores of each substance in a product to calculate the product’s overall ingredient hazard score.

 - Do we know about all the ingredients?
 We gave each product a “disclosure” score based on how much information the manufacturer provides to consumers about a product’s contents.
 The more the manufacturer discloses, the better the product’s disclosure score, and vice versa.
 EWG scientists developed specific criteria and algorithms to generate the disclosure score.